leviwillms/MMM-Asset-Portfolio/README.md

 - Due to API call limits if you wish to display both Crypto + Stocks you can only display a **maximum** limit of 5 assets.
 However, if you only choose to display one asset class all you enter into the config will be display, it will just add a 1 minute loading time for every additional 5 assets in the config after the additional 5.
 - To keep within Alpha Vantage API call limites the update interval has been set to 30 minutes.
 This will be properly optimized in the future, along with the above issue adressed.
 - The Alpha Vantage API call limitiations are 5/minute and 500/day.
-- **IMPORTANT** Unfortunately with the way I have currently created the module the prices are only able to be displayed and retreived in Canadian Dollars (CAD).
+- **IMPORTANT:** Unfortunately with the way I have currently created the module the prices are only able to be displayed and retreived in Canadian Dollars (CAD).
 This is obviously a big down side and it will be one of my main priorities as I continue development of this module.

 ### Feedback
 This is my first crack at building a Magic Mirror Module, there is still much to do in terms of optimization and additional features.
 This initial release is primarily to show as a part of my capstone project for my diploma.
 I plan to continue to work on this project, so please leave any feedback you can think in the forum.
 Thank you!

-The MIT License (MIT)
+MIT License
 =====================

 Copyright © 2021 Levi Willms

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
-conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-**The software is provided “as is”, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
-In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.**
+**THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.**